Updated August 3, 2022

 If you do not have enough deductions to exceed the standard deduction you lose the benefit of itemizing your charitable deductions.

-Higher standard deductions make itemizing deductions on schedule A unnecessary.
-Other than a nominal above the line $300 charitable deduction, charitable contributions would no longer have an impact on the tax you pay.
+Higher standard deductions make itemizing deductions on schedule A unnecessary therefore, charitable contributions no longer have an impact on the tax you pay.
 However, if you utilize the QCD, you may also gain an additional tax benefit.
 You benefit from the standard deduction and do not pay any tax on the RMD.

 Naturally, there are some specific conditions that must be met and restrictions that do apply.
 Your Advisor can walk you through the ins and outs of utilizing a QCD and whether doing so would be a benefit for you.
 As always, if you have any questions about your own circumstances, please do not hesitate to reach out.
 We are happy to help!